i-abdullahirshad/gamepadscheck/src/content/articles/what-do-gamepad-tester-numbers-mean.md

 Nothing is labelled in plain English, so most people guess.
 This guide explains what each number is, where it comes from, and which values mean your controller is healthy versus worn.

-Open a gamepad tester in another tab and follow along.
+Open our [gamepad tester](/) in another tab and follow along.
 The numbers make far more sense when you can move a stick and watch them react.

 ### **Where the numbers come from**